realworldocaml/book/en/04-lists-options-and-patterns.md

 to construct lists unless we can also pull them apart.
 We need destructors, and for this we use _pattern matching_.

+_(yminsky: I worry that the term "destructor" isn't clarifying for the vast majority of readers.
+It sounds like something you do to reclaim memory for the GC.
+I'd consider dropping the term.
+If we really need a good term, maybe we should use "deconstruction".)_

 For a list, there are two possible shapes: the empty list `[]` or a cons-cell `h
 :: t`.
 We can use a `match` expression to perform the pattern matching.
 In the case of a cons-cell, the variables `h` and `t` in the pattern are bound to the corresponding values in the list when the match is performed.

+_(yminsky: Consider using `hd` and `tl` over `h` and `t`, since that's what's used elsewhere in the book.)_

 For example, suppose we want to define a function to add 1 to each element of a list.
 We have to consider two cases, where the list is empty, or where it is a